Fiery Tom Yum Noodle Soup Will Carry You Through Winter

-It’s so good that New York’s celebrated Thai institution, Fish Cheeks, brought the dish back to its menu this winter.
-“It’s such a great fit for the winter months because it’s comforting, it’s super tasty, and it’s always a crowd pleaser.
-It has citrus, it’s salty, sweet, spicy, umami,” says Jennifer Saesue, one of the owners of Fish Cheeks.
+It’s so good that New York’s celebrated Thai institution, Fish Cheeks, brings the dish back to its menu during the winter.
+“It’s such a great fit for the winter months because it’s comforting, it’s super tasty, and it’s always a crowd pleaser,” says Jennifer Saesue, one of the owners of Fish Cheeks.
+“It has citrus, it’s salty, sweet, spicy, umami.”

 “Every household in Thailand makes it,” adds Chef Ohm Suansilphong.
 “It’s part of the meal.
 People of all ages can eat it; it doesn’t necessarily have to be super spicy.”

 In America, tom yum is typically associated with seafood—especially shrimp.
 In Thailand, the predominant protein is fish, but can range from chicken to even ham.
 “There are so many types of tom yum in Thailand.
 It’s a more modern dish, not an ancient dish,” Suansilphong explains.
 “Kids in dormitories in Thailand add precooked sausage and ham to their tom yum when they don’t have gas or stoves.
 They use microwaves.”

 The tom yum at Fish Cheeks is a far cry from a dormitory slapjob and includes squid, mussels, and shrimp.
 However, when preparing it at home, feel free to use whatever protein you like.
 Chef Ohm’s favorite, for example, is chicken.

 “The main challenge in making it is getting the right flavor.
 Mix fish sauce and lime in equal parts and taste it,” Suansilphong says.
 “This is the key to balance.
 If you prefer more lime, then add more lime.
 Sugar is not a prominent ingredient, but you can add a little bit to include sweetness—though the shrimp will already provide natural sweetness.”